chef/chef-web-docs/chef_master/source/push_jobs.rst

 -----------------------------------------------------
 .. tag adopted_platforms_push_jobs

-The following table lists the Foundational platforms for the Chef push jobs:
+The following table lists the commercially-supported platforms for the Chef push jobs client:

 .. list-table::
    :widths: 280 100 120